1402.11 Identification of Services

-Examples - "Radio broadcasting services” (Class 38) would be an appropriate identification when a radio station uses a mark, such as call letters, to indicate the source of its broadcasting services generally.
+Example - “Radio broadcasting services” (Class 38) would be an appropriate identification when a radio station uses a mark, such as call letters, to indicate the source of its broadcasting services generally.
 On the other hand, if an applicant is using the name of a weekly comedy television show as a mark, “television broadcasting services” would not be appropriate because the mark does not serve to identify and distinguish the electrical transmission of the program.
-Instead, the applicant should identify the services as “television entertainment services in the nature of a series of comedy programs” (Class 41).
+Instead, the applicant should identify the services as “television entertainment services in the nature of an ongoing series of comedy programs” (Class 41).

 Generally, the identification of a service should not emphasize the method or manner by which the service is provided.
 However, in some circumstances, it may be helpful to include such information in a trailing phrase.